pando85/gearr/README.md

 Gearr is an open-source video transcoding software designed to efficiently convert videos to the x265 format.
 It leverages the powerful ffmpeg library under the hood to ensure high-quality transcoding.
 Gearr also supports distributed transcoding across multiple agents, facilitating faster processing of video files.

+Gearr is a fork of the original [segator/transcoderd](https://github.com/segator/transcoderd) repo.
+The decision to fork was made as the original author is no longer maintaining the project.
+Gearr aims to improve upon the original by adding new features and enhancements, providing a more robust and up-to-date video transcoding solution.

 ## Features

 - **x265 Transcoding:** Convert videos to the x265 format for improved compression and quality.